ravi312/articleTurtle/draft-v1.md

 Conveying the notion of variable as something which "changes" can get elicited in the context of generating diverse variation in the same design.
 One of the participant shared,

 > Store in is a great box as it lets you define your box and all the manipulations you wish to do with it without changing values of other boxes.
-Easy one-step and you can get so many variations.
+Easy one-step and you can get so many variations.(P_N?)

 Example 2: Understanding iteration in context of writing concise code

 > My favourite block is the repeat block because we can just write the steps once and use the repeat block.
-We don't have to write the same steps again and again.
+We don't have to write the same steps again and again.(P_N?)

 ### Project Challenges as prompts